wp-plugins/browser-shots/readme.txt

 == Screenshots ==

 1. A view from inside of the WordPress TinyMCE editor
-2. The formatted front-end view of generated screenshots
+2. The formatted front-end view of generated screenshots.
+[See a live example](http://www.kevinleary.net/great-examples-software-web-design/)

 == Changelog ==